 USU 1320: History and Civilization

 It's like pants, something we in the West rarely think about as essentially foreign, even though they are.
-Indeed, a mere glance at costume history shows that very few people in early Western Civilization—Greeks, Romans, Franks—regularly wore tight-fitting garments, especially below the waist.
+Indeed, a mere glance at costume history shows that people in early Western Civilization—Greeks, Romans, Franks—very infrequently wore tight-fitting garments, especially below the waist.
 In fact, it wasn't until well after antiquity, when trade and war had opened the way for cultural exchange between East and West, that large numbers of men who lived in Europe began wearing pants and other clothing styles suited to horseback riding.
 So if not for contact with the East, we might all still be wearing tunics, and worshiping a pantheon of gods.

 We know both little and much about Akhenaten—that is to say, we know enough to wish we knew much more—but at least the general contours of his biography are clear.
 Born Amunhotep (IV), Akhenaten ruled Egypt for a mere fourteen years (ca. 1352-1338 BCE), a relatively short reign by the standards of the day.
 While there is no record of his death nor have any material remains from his burial as yet come to light, it is safe to assume he died in middle age.
 The cause of his death is not known.